curvegrid/multibaas-sample-app/README.md

 ## Quickstart Guide

+You will need a few things to get started.
+Do this *before* running npm install.

 1. Go to [console.curvegrid.com](https://console.curvegrid.com), sign up, and create a MultiBaas deployment on your network of choice (use "Curvegrid Testnet" if unsure).
 2. Go to Admin > API Keys > New Key and create a key with label "sample_app_admin" and select "Administrators".
-Copy and save the API key and deployment URL.
+Copy and save the **API key** and **deployment URL**.
 3. Go to [cloud.reown.com](http://cloud.reown.com/), sign up, create a new project with name "Sample App", select product "Wallet Kit" and platform "JavaScript".
-Copy and save the Project ID.
+Copy and save the **Project ID**.

 Then run the installation and follow the steps as prompted: